walmartlabs/lacinia/docs/tutorial/database-1.rst

 the tables' ``created_at`` and ``updated_at`` columns are automatically set on insert or update.

-The ``alter table ... restart with ...`` lines ensure that future generated ids do not conflict with the initial data in the script.
+The ``alter table ... restart with ...`` lines ensure that future generated ids do not conflict with the initial data inserted into the database by the script.

 Primary Keys
 ------------